EbTech/zero2prod/README.md

 Once the database is running, it's possible to run and test in the local environment with `cargo run` and `cargo test`, respectively.

 Once the database is running, it's also possible to statically prepare the binary's SQL queries.
-This repo already includes the result `sqlx-data.json`, but if necessary this can be generated using:
+This repo already includes the result `sqlx-data.json`, but if necessary this can be generated using (possibly after a `cargo clean`:
 ```
-cargo clean
 cargo sqlx prepare -- --bin zero2prod
 ```